Minhcardanian/6tracking-react/README.md

 npm install
 npm install leaflet react-mermaid2

-# Start development server
+# Run the dev server
 npm run dev
 ```

-Open <http://localhost:5173> in your browser to view the app.
+Open <http://localhost:5173> to view the app.
+Click on the map to add vehicles and toggle the overlays for tables, graphs, and documentation.

 ---

-For more details and source code, visit [GitHub repo](https://github.com/YourUser/YourRepo).
+For source code and contributions, see the [GitHub repository](https://github.com/YourUser/YourRepo).